-The Bureau of Exceptional Education and Student Services supports school districts and others in their efforts to provide exceptional student education programs for students ages 3 - 21 who have disabilities and students who are gifted.
+The Bureau of Exceptional Student Education supports school districts and others in their efforts to provide exceptional student education programs for students ages 3 - 21 who have disabilities and students who are gifted.

 Each school district is responsible for providing services to students who are eligible for the following exceptional student education (ESE) programs.